gala1402/analytics-systems-portfolio/README.md

 **What I built:**
-A GenAI-enabled analytics copilot that converts natural-language questions into **validated, governed SQL** using a metric layer, query validation, and result summarization.
+A GenAI-enabled analytics copilot that converts natural-language questions into **validated, governed SQL** using a metric layer, query validation, and result summarisation.
 Designed to prevent hallucinations and support trustworthy self-serve analytics.

 ---